mikegleasonjr/forwardcache/README.md

 A distributed forward caching proxy for Go's http.Client using [httpcache][httpcache] and heavily inspired by [groupcache][groupcache].
 Backed by a lot of existing cache [backends][backends] thanks to httpcache.
 A per host LRU algorithm is provided to optionally front any existing cache.
 Like groupcache, forwardcache "is a client library as well as a server.
 It connects to its own peers."

+In simple terms, it is a distributed cache for HEAD and GET requests.
+It follows the HTTP RFC so it will only cache cacheable responses (like browsers do).

 Docs on [godoc.org][godoc]

 <pre>